Hôtel Tardif—Noble Guesthouse

 Grand Hotel de Cabourg

 Enjoy five-star amenities and views over the wide sand beach of Cabourg at the Grand Hotel de Cabourg, with rooms overlooking the sea or casino flower gardens.
-Decor is inspired by the romanticism of the early 1900s, when figures like Marcel Proust strolled the beach in search of inspiration.
-The location gives easy access to families who want to combine tours of the World War 2 historic sites with relaxation by the sea.
+Decor is inspired by the romanticism of the early 1900s when figures like Marcel Proust strolled the beach in search of inspiration.
+The location gives easy access to families who want to combine World War II historical site tours with relaxation by the sea.